 105. If you had the ability to travel back in time and change one financial decision you made, what would it be, and why?

 Hindsight is 20/20.
 And while the bad news is that you cannot change the past, the bright side is now that you know better, you can do better.
 So what past financial snafu would you change if you could?

 106. How will you and your loved one reconnect after disagreements about money?

 107. In the Slight Edge, by Jeff Olson, the author proclaims, “Simple daily disciplines—little productive actions, repeated consistently over time—add up to the difference between failure and success.”
-What tiny success habits have you build up in regards to your finances?
+What tiny success habits have you built up in regard to your finances?